metacademy/metacademy-application/README.md

 Note: the initial search may take some time to load (the backend must load the graph into memory), but all subsequent pages should load much quicker.

 If you have any problems with this installations, please submit an issue at [https://github.com/metacademy/metacademy-application/issues?state=open](https://github.com/metacademy/metacademy-application/issues?state=open)

-#### Optional: create a superuser

-        python app_server/manage.py createsuperuser

-#### Optional: Scipy dependency
-Some of metacademy's ancillary functions currently depend on `scipy`.
-Scipy can be tricky to install (`pip install scipy` won't work unless you have all of the systems-level dependencies) so we have made it an optional dependency.
-Once you have scipy installed on your machine (google will help here...), link it's site-packages folder to to your virtual environment's `lib/python2.7/site-packages/` folder.
-On my machine, this command was:

-        ln -s /usr/local/lib/python2.7/site-packages/scipy lib/python2.7/site-packages/